Alpha Flight: Pre-regular series

-According to Byrne, both Guardian and Snowbird were "fan characters", created before he became professionally involved in comics, and he created all the remaining members while working on X-Men #120, specifically designing them to be balanced with the X-Men in power.
+According to Byrne, Guardian and Snowbird were "fan characters", created before he became professionally involved in comics, and he created all the remaining members while working on X-Men #120, specifically designing them to be balanced with the X-Men in power.

 Volume 1

-The first Alpha Flight comic book series started in 1983 which ran until 1994.
+The first (Alpha Flight) comic book series started in 1983 which ran until 1994.

 Promoted from Beta Flight despite Department H being closed down by the Canadian government were: